EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ### Cartoon_set dataset

-Cartoon_set dataset is made up of 10000 avatar images.
-They are obtained by choosing randomly the avatar traits between 10 artworks, 4 colors and 4 proportions.
+[Cartoon_set](https://google.github.io/cartoonset/download.html) dataset is made up of 10000 avatar images.Each character is defined by $18$ components including 10 artwork attributes, 4 proportion attributes and 4 colour attributes.
 The following table summarizes how the examples are distributed amongst the five possibilities for both: eye color and face shape.

 | Class | Eye color | Face shape | Eye color (no black sunglasses) |
 | ----- | --------- | ---------- | ------------------------------- |